-Last time we have made a good starting point with setting up a project template for STM32F103ZET6 development board using GNU tools.
+Last time we have made a good starting point with setting up a project template for the STM32F103ZET6 development board using GNU tools.
 Using the same project template, we can move forward and start programming other elements.
-This time a quick note about adding button library.
-This is a modest implementation which initializes port pins and then reads their status.
-Development board is equipped with four user programmable buttons named WAKEUP, TAMPER, USER1, and USER2.
-We are not going to care about the meaning of names use them as general purpose buttons for now.
+This time a quick note about adding a button library.
+This is a modest implementation that initializes port pins and then reads their status.
+The Development board is equipped with four user-programmable buttons named WAKEUP, TAMPER, USER1, and USER2.
+We will not care about the meaning of names; use them as general-purpose buttons for now.

-Couple years ago I have purchased LPC2148 development board called BlueBoard form ngxtexhnologes.
-It is quite powerful board with ATM7TDMI series microcontroller which is considered an old guy comparing to Cortex ones.
-But still these are widely used and are powerful.
-Development board has some handy features installed.
-12MHz crustal allowing to run processor at full 60Mhz speed.
-Couple RS232 ports, VGA connector, PS/2 connector for keyboard or mouse, 20-pin JTAG, SD/MMC slot, USB B-type, 8 LEDs driven with serial-in parallel-out shift register, 2×16 LCD, buzzer, audio jack with amplifier, two programmable buttons and 256Kb of I2C interfaced EEPROM.
-Microcontroller itself has 512KB of internal flash and 32+8KB of RAM.
-All ports are accessible and any external hardware can be disconnected with jumpers.
-This is great board for prototyping and end application.
+The LPC2148 development board is a mighty board with an ATM7TDMI series microcontroller considered an old guy compared to Cortex ones.
+But still, these are widely used and are powerful.
+The Development board has some handy features installed.
+12MHz crustal allowing to run the processor at full 60Mhz speed.
+Couple RS232 ports, VGA connector, PS/2 connector for keyboard or mouse, 20-pin JTAG, SD/MMC slot, USB B-type, 8 LEDs driven with a serial-in parallel-out shift register, 2×16 LCD, buzzer, audio jack with an amplifier, two programmable buttons, and 256Kb of I2C interfaced EEPROM.
+The microcontroller itself has 512KB of internal flash and 32+8KB of RAM.
+All ports are accessible, and any external hardware can be disconnected with jumpers.
+This is a great board for prototyping and end application.

 I found some time to play with the STM32F103ZET6 development board and decided to set up a simple project for it.
-Probably the trickiest part of this is to set up a project environment that would serve as a template for following developments.
-Many ARM developers chose CodeSourcery Lite edition toolchain.
+The trickiest part of this is to set up a project environment that would serve as a template for the following developments.
+Many ARM developers chose the CodeSourcery Lite edition toolchain.
 It has full command line functionality – this is what we usually need.
-If you want some alternative – you can select gnu yagarto ARM toolchain which is also great and free.
-No matter which tool you select code will work on both.
+If you want some alternative – you can select gnu yagarto ARM toolchain, which is also great and free.
+No matter which tool you select, the code will work on both.
 Let’s stick to CodeSourcery.
-Just download it and install to your PC.
-As we said Lite version supports only command line tools – we need an interface for it.
-Eclipse IDE is one of the favorite choices so that we will grab this one too.
+Just download it and install it on your PC.
+As we said Lite version supports only command-line tools – we need an interface for it.
+Eclipse IDE is one of the favorite choices, so that we will grab this one too.
 Yagarto website has an excellent tutorial on how to set up the Eclipse IDE in a step-by-step manner.
 We won’t go into details with this.